TheBrightSparkDev/Dan-says/README.md

 - timer(){} this was a tough one to figure out and googling didnt help much since most places said about Thread.sleep which was throwing an error at me!
 I did find a site where someone had created a stopwatch and spotted they used timeout to call the function again and this is what inspired me to try it myself as origionally it was a for loop which was running through instantly nomatter what I did.
 - I needed to change what the middle button does when clicked so had to remove the eventListener to start the game.
 - One of the play testers said that sometimes the game would give the same question twice and that it felt like it was a bug as if she hadnt clicked anything due to there being no feedback so created a div that is is green with a high opacity and toggled an invisible class on and off for 0.1 seconds everytime a correct answer is pressed.
-- suggestions not diplaying correctly this was picked up by another playtester on a mobile I fixed the issue by changing the widths of the boxes to 100%.
+- Suggestions not diplaying correctly this was picked up by another playtester on a mobile I fixed the issue by changing the widths of the boxes to 100%.
 - more details on each of these challenges are found below in the bug section
+- Anti cheat mecnanism the way I was making sure the scores were correct is by double checking the message to see if it lined up with the screenshot of their highscore if the message didnt add up the score wasnt added.

 # Technology used
 ## wireframes